 Here’s another reason I like the BIG cupcake wrappers.
 They hold more filling!
 In this case, that filling is peanut butter pie, so I’m calling them Peanut Butter Pie Cupcakes.

-I got the idea for Peanut Butter Pie Cupcakes after reading a reference to peanut butter pie and thinking I’ll never be able to make it because the only person around here who really likes peanut butter is me.
+I got the idea for these after reading a reference to peanut butter pie and thinking I’ll never be able to make it because the only person around here who really likes peanut butter is me.
 There was no way I could share a half eaten peanut butter pie with Todd’s office friends or the neighbors, so I decided to try scaling down just the filling of a peanut butter pie and stuffing it into large chocolate cupcakes.
 It worked.

 The only issue I had was finding the right peanut butter pie, which is why the cupcake in the photo has what appears to be two different fillings.
 The first one, which I scooped out, was Paula Deen’s peanut butter pie.
 It was good, but a little too thick and not quite sweet enough.
-With a little more sugar, that pie would probably have made a great filling, but I wanted something a little bit lighter and tested the highest ranking peanut butter pie on allrecipes.com.
-I liked how its fluffier texture contrasted with the rich and creamy frosting.
+With a little more sugar, that pie would probably have made a great filling.
+I wanted something a little bit lighter and tested the highest ranking peanut butter pie on allrecipes.com.
+It’s fluffier texture worked well with the rich and creamy frosting.

 What I did find, and maybe because this particular peanut butter pie is meant to be frozen and thawed, was that the cupcakes were best after a good chill in the refrigerator.
 Mine tasted best on Day 2.

 - 1 1/3 cups all-purpose flour or 170 grams White Lily (170 grams)

 - 1/4 cup unsalted butter melted